helm/chart-releaser/README.md

 ### Docker (for Continuous Integration)

-Docker images are pushed to the quay.io/helmpack/chart-releaser Docker repository.
-The Docker image is built on top of Alpine and its default entry-point is cr.
-See the `Dockerfile` for more informations about the Docker image.
+Docker images are pushed to the [helmpack/chart-releaser](https://quay.io/repository/helmpack/chart-releaser?tab=tags) Quay container registry.
+The Docker image is built on top of Alpine and its default entry-point is `cr`.
+See the [Dockerfile](./Dockerfile) for more details.

 ## Usage